 What is Murabaha Payment in Adib?

 Murabaha payment in Adib is the profit margin added to the total cost of shares.
-This occurs when a product is prepared under the Murabaha concept, allowing Adib to purchase the shares for its advantage from the financial market as per the customer’s promise to buy the shares.
-And then, Adib put the claims for sale.
+This occurs when a product is prepared under the Murabaha concept, allowing Adib to purchase the shares for its advantage from the financial market as per the customer’s promise to buy them.
+Then, Adib puts the claims for sale.
 The selling of the shares is done under Murabaha, which means offering profit to the net cost of the shares.

 What are the Basic Rules of a Valid Murabaha Transaction?

-The followings are some basic rules for the valid Murabaha financing:
+The following are some basic rules for the valid Murabaha financing:

-2- Then, the investor and fund manager, a couple of parties, fix a percent of profit-sharing and then reach an agreement.
+2—Then, the investor and fund manager and a couple of parties fix a profit-sharing percentage and reach an agreement.

-3- In case of loss, the investor bears the loss of capital, while it turns out to be a waste of time and endeavor for the fund manager.
+3- In case of loss, the investor bears the loss of capital, which turns out to be a waste of time and effort of the fund manager.

-4- The fund manager follows the investor’s instructions and never goes against them, and the investor imposes certain pre-planned restrictions.
-For example, if the investors prevent investing in textile, the fund manager abides by their saying.
+4—The fund manager follows the investor’s instructions and never goes against them, and the investor imposes certain pre-planned restrictions.
+For example, if the investors prevent investing in textiles, the fund manager abides by their advice.

 5- If fund managers do not abide by the pre-planned restrictions, then they will also suffer a financial loss due to negligence if there is loss.